electricjones/electricjones.github.io/_posts/2023-08-10-intro-to-citizen-conservation.md

 ## Technology
 {: .article_subtitle }
 I cannot leave technology out of this -- it is too much a part of who I am.
-In this case, I am interested primarily in using technology as tools for conservationist and researchers.
+In this case, I am interested primarily in creating tools for conservationist and researcher.
 I am not as interested in the important work of making technology more sustainable in itself.
 {: .article_paragraph }

 ## Citizen Science
 {: .article_subtitle }
-The democratization of this work is important to me, but not in a "if we all just pitch in, it'll be fine" way.
+The democratization of this work is important to me, but not in a "we should just all pitch in" way.
 Yes, we each have a personal responsability for our interactions (both direct and indirect) with the environment, but we cannot simply "recycle" our way out of the unstastainable mess we've gotten ourselves into.
 My interest in [Citizen Science](http://electricjones.me/ecology/2022/05/22/scininja/) is more about the democratization of **research** than action.
-It allows individuals w/o full-time professions or advanced degrees to participate meaningfully in the research process.
+It allows individuals w/o full-time research professions or advanced degrees to participate meaningfully in the research process.
 When we all take ownership of bettering our understanding of these systems, we all benefit from that knowledge and have better tools to enhance our conservation efforts.
 {: .article_paragraph }

 ## Intersections